Blog / Comparison

 Telecom research (BIA/Kelsey) suggests that 75-85% of customers whose calls are not answered will not call back.
 For contractors who spend most of their day on job sites, this means an AI answering service can capture leads that would otherwise be permanently lost.
 That's real value.

-An AI employee goes beyond call answering to manage the full contractor pipeline: lead qualification, estimation, scheduling, proposals, and contracts.
-Rather than just capturing a message, an AI employee like DeskForeman engages with the customer in natural conversation, gathers project details, scores the lead, generates a ballpark estimate based on trade-specific formulas, and advances the deal toward a signed contract.
+An AI front office goes beyond call answering to manage the front-office workflow: lead qualification, estimation, scheduling, proposals, and contracts.
+Rather than just capturing a message, an AI front office like DeskForeman engages with the customer in natural conversation, gathers project details, scores the lead, prepares a ballpark estimate draft based on trade-specific formulas, and advances the deal toward a approved handoff.
 The builder's involvement is reduced to a site visit and a few text messages.

-How do AI employees and answering services compare?
+How do AI front offices and answering services compare?

 The core difference is scope.
 An answering service handles the front door.
-An AI employee runs the house.
+An AI front office runs the house.
 Here's how they compare across the capabilities that matter to residential contractors:

 Answer inbound calls/texts Yes (phone only) Yes (SMS, email, web)